Big-Life-Lab/model-parameters/model-export/validate.md

 This is done using the `range` column.
 We use the mathematical notation to define an [interval](<https://en.wikipedia.org/wiki/Interval_(mathematics)>).
 Examples are:

-- [1, 2]: All values between 1 and 2, inclusive of 1 and 2 will be filtered out
+- [1, 2]: All values between 1 and 2, inclusive of 1 and 2 are considered valid
-- (1, 2]: All values between 1 and 2, only inclusive of 2 will be filtered out
+- (1, 2]: All values between 1 and 2, only inclusive of 2 are considered valid
-- [1, 2): All values between 1 and 2, only inclusive of 1 will be filtered out
+- [1, 2): All values between 1 and 2, only inclusive of 1 are considered valid
-- (1, 2): All values between 1 and 2, excluding 1 and 2 will be filtered out
+- (1, 2): All values between 1 and 2, excluding 1 and 2 are considered valid
-- [Inf, 1]: All values between negative infinity and 1, including 1 will be filtered out
+- [Inf, 1]: All values between negative infinity and 1, including 1 are considered valid
-- [1, Inf]: All values between 1 and positive infinity, including 1 will be filtered out
+- [1, Inf]: All values between 1 and positive infinity, including 1 are considered valid

 The **Inf** keyword can be used to specify infinity either as the lower or upper bound.